War pension for surviving partners and dependants

 If you believe there is a connection between your partner’s death and their military service but you are uncertain, apply anyway.
 Veterans UK will assess the evidence and can reconsider their decision if you provide additional medical information.

-Children’s allowances are paid separately: £29.55 per week for the first child and £32.90 per week for the second child.
-Higher rates apply for infirm children aged 18 and over.
+Children’s allowances are paid separately on top of your pension: £29.55 per week for the first child and £32.90 per week for the second child.
+Higher rates apply for infirm children aged 18 and over who cannot support themselves.

 Rates for officers are higher and are based on the rank of the deceased.
 Contact Veterans UK for the applicable officer rates in your case.